 We recommend a 25 mm or greater Plywood or MDF sheet be attached from floor to above top of barre fixing, glued with construction adhesive and screwed into the timber studs.
 This can be painted or clear finished with a chamfered top edge, or even better, covered with Autex Quietspace.
 This decorative finish won’t mark up like a painted surface and will improve your rooms acoustics at the same time.
 Wherever possible try to line up your brackets with the studs but if you can’t, the plywood should hold as the force outward is spread along the whole barre not just the one point.
 With a timber stud wall if they can be located in appropriate points they will be an acceptable fixing for ballet but not recommended for pilates.

 What spacing should there be between brackets?

-For Dance we find an average bracket centre of less than 1500mm and for Pilates less than 1200mm.
+For Dance we find an average bracket centre of 1500mm or less, and for Pilates 1250mm or less.
 When in doubt use an extra one.
 In the long term it’s cheap insurance.

 Do you have some sort of corner joining bracket?